 - Thameside Nature Park – the nature reserve and car park will be open for the local community for daily exercise, 7 days a week, from 9.30am-4pm.
 The bird hides and toilets will be closed but the outdoor playground remains open.

 Our nature reserves

-We want to say a big thanks to you, our responsible visitors, for enjoying our sites; we know you care about them just as much as us.
-If we need to close one of our nature reserves the restrictions will be listed on their individual webpage – please check the reserve’s page before you visit.
+If we need to close one of our nature reserves, the restrictions will be listed on their individual webpage – please check that reserve page before you visit.